BP0299435/BPP_Projects/README.md

 Future Interactive Applications
 For additional engagement, an interactive Plotly-based dashboard could allow users to filter champions by role (e.g., ADC vs. Top vs. Jungle) or visualize changes across patches.
 Such a real-time analytics platform would be particularly valuable for pro teams seeking data-driven scrim strategies or for game developers looking to rapidly address balancing concerns (Johnson and Kim, 2022).

-8. Discussion / Recommendations for Future Iterations (100–150 words)
-Overall, the classification system confirmed that raw damage and potential scaling do not guarantee success if champions require intricate mechanics that typical players can’t easily master (Hanif and Young, 2021).
-This highlights the importance of bridging skill gaps, either through balance tweaks or in-game tutorials for notoriously complex champions like Azir or Gangplank.
+8. Discussion / Recommendations for Future Iterations (Expanded) Overall, the classification system confirmed that raw damage and potential scaling do not guarantee success if a champion’s mechanics are difficult for typical players to master (Hanif and Young, 2021).
+This highlights the importance of bridging skill gaps, either through balance tweaks or dedicated tutorials.

+Why Certain Champions Are “Preferred”

+Ashe: Her straightforward kit (point-and-click slow, global ultimate, and auto-attack-based damage) is accessible for all skill levels.
+Despite lacking extreme burst damage, she maintains a steady 52%+ win rate and a high pick rate—she’s simply easier to pilot effectively.
+Jarvan IV: Offers reliable engagement (the “flag-and-drag” combo), a strong teamfight ultimate, and moderate difficulty, so he’s easy to fit into most team compositions.
+Jhin & Nami: Jhin’s unique reload mechanic is still far easier than high-skill assassins, and Nami’s straightforward healing/CC kit makes her consistently useful in both pro and casual play.
+Why Certain Champions Are “Avoided”

+Gangplank: Boasts massive damage potential with barrels and bonus gold mechanics, but his barrel combos require precise timing and positioning—mechanical execution that many average-tier players struggle with.
+His general 42–46% win rate reflects this steep learning curve.
+Azir: Known for high APM (actions per minute) and complex sand-soldier management, Azir can dominate in skilled hands but often fails in the average tier.
+If a player’s timing or positioning is off, Azir’s damage plummets.
+Gwen: Powerful self-sustain and untargetability, but her short range and nuanced positioning punish mistakes, leaving less-skilled players to lag behind typical performance.
-From a development perspective, focusing on synergy and gameplay accessibility could improve pick rates for underused champions.
-Potential next steps include expanding data to cover multiple patches, analyzing region-specific meta trends, or incorporating synergy scores between different champions.
-Eventually, I’d like to apply similar analytics to my all-time favorite games—Cyberpunk 2077 and Assassin’s Creed Valhalla—to demonstrate the universal applicability of data-driven design.
+From a development perspective, focusing on synergy and accessibility could improve pick rates for such underutilized champions.
+Potential next steps include expanding the dataset to cover multiple patches, analyzing region-specific meta trends, or incorporating synergy scores between different champions.
+Eventually, I’d like to apply similar analytics to my favorite games—Cyberpunk 2077 and Assassin’s Creed Valhalla—to demonstrate the universal applicability of data-driven design.

 9. Harvard Referencing
 Hanif, M. and Young, J. (2021).
 “Champion Balancing in MOBAs: A Data-Driven Approach,” Journal of eSports Analytics, 2(2), pp. 33–47.